City of Lubbock confirms 33 new COVID-19 cases

-The total number of virus recoveries in the county reached 5,282 after six new recoveries were reported, according to the news release.
-With no additional COVID-19-related deaths being confirmed, the total death count in the county stayed at 93.
+The total number of virus recoveries in the county reached 5,349 after 67 new recoveries were reported, according to the news release.
+With one additional COVID-19-related death being confirmed, the total death count in the county has reached 94.

 More information on local COVID-19 cases can found on the City of Lubbock dashboard.